KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/bonus_section.md

   8. On this new line, call our `addImageMarkup` method by passing the `response` as a parameter.

-  9. Refresh the Drink Order App in Chrome & place an order.
+  9. Refresh the Drink Order app in Chrome & place an order.
 You should see a gif appear below the text containing your drink order!

   {% hint style='tip' %}
   Not seeing a gif appear?
 Open the **Console** and **Network** tab to see if you can troubleshoot the issue.
-Grab a mentor, or check out the answer key below.
+Grab a mentor on Slack, or check out the answer key below.
   {% endhint %}

   10. Check your work against the part three answer key here: TODO